-Essentials of the IoT security
+Essentials of the Internet of Things Security

 It has always been a coveted dream of people to make things around them do routine drudgeries with little or no human participation.
 This idea is seen in numerous fairy tales where a hero has only to wave a magic wand and objects around them are set into motion.
 Then this wizard’s apprentice can lay back and enjoy the comforts.